operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/operator-scope.md

 ### Watching resources in specific Namespaces

-To restrict the scope of the [Manager's][ctrl-manager] cache to a specific Namespace set the `Cache.DefaultNamespaces' field in [Options][ctrl-options]:
+To restrict the scope of the [Manager's][ctrl-manager] cache to a specific Namespace, set `Cache.DefaultNamespaces` field in [Options][ctrl-options]:

 ```go